Boboydavid15/CommuniHelp/README.md

 ## 🚀 Features

-- 📝 Report
+- 📝 Report:
 Allows users to create and send reports on incidents to authorities.

-- 🌤️ View Live Weather
+- 🌤️ View Live Weather:
 Displays weather forecasts, temperature, humidity, and related data.

-- 📰 View News
+- 📰 View News:
 Provides the latest local and international news from reliable sources.

-- 🗺️ Find Evacuation Center
+- 🗺️ Find Evacuation Center:
 Helps users locate nearby evacuation centers using a map and choose an evacuation site.

-- 📊 View Infographics
+- 📊 View Infographics:
 Offers guidance on handling natural and man-made disasters in a visual format.

-- ☎️ View Hotlines
+- ☎️ View Hotlines:
 Lists emergency contact numbers, with an option to directly call responders.

 ## Language and Tools Used: